Troubleshooting Syneto File Recovery in SynetoOS 4

 luna sync-timezone

-Luna sync-time
+Luna “sync-time”

 Update Luna time configuration (including NTP and timezone settings):